yrnehli/musicPlayer/README.md

 - `#enable-desktop-pwas-window-controls-overlay`

 # Troubleshooting
-In the case that images take a long time to load, try turning Apache's `KeepAlive` directive to `Off`.
+If you are using Apache and images are taking a long time to load, try turning Apache's `KeepAlive` directive to `Off`.

 # Disclaimer
 This repository is for educational/research purposes only, the use of this code is your responsibility.